 It’s your chance to show your partner how she (he) makes your life better and why you want to spend the rest of your life together.

-Interestingly, a marriage proposal speech can also be written or visual; it does not need to be spoken.
-We've seen folks devise super-creative ways to deliver proposal speeches that had their partners in tears.
-From exclusive cinema screenings to art exhibitions and beyond.
+Interestingly, your speech can also be written or visual; it does not need to be spoken.
+We’ve seen folks devise super-creative ways to deliver speeches that had their partners in tears, from exclusive cinema screenings to art exhibitions and beyond.

-It's the perfect opportunity to bring your relationship full circle and awaken your partner's senses to what's about to happen.
-Assume that your sweetheart will not register much (if anything) once you're down on your knee.
+It’s the perfect opportunity to bring your relationship full circle and awaken your partner’s senses to what will happen.
+Assume that your sweetheart will not register much (if anything) once you’re down on your knee.

 Should you propose before or after dinner?